P-wave Sommerfeld enhancement near threshold: a simplified approach: Discussion

 In the case where the width is larger, we could not find a sensible cutoff, and the behavior of the enhancement factor breaks down.
-This regime is unphysical because it was picking too much of the divergent contribution or too much of the finite contribution, and thus the unitarity violation is significant and the approximation ceases to work.
+This regime is unphysical because the cutoff procedure incorporates either too much of the divergent contribution or too much of the finite contribution, and thus the unitarity violation is significant and the approximation ceases to work.

 We can see then that, given a reasonable choice of cutoff, it is possible to reproduce the renormalized result to a good approximation.
-However, the sensitivity of the cutoff makes it difficult to choose one, to begin with.
+However, the sensitivity to the cutoff makes it difficult to choose one, to begin with.
 In this case, it seems better to approximate the problem to zero width, in which we do not have any divergences than to guess what is the best value for the cutoff.
 In the approach we propose, we use the consistency of the renormalized quantum field theory to guarantee our result for the Sommerfeld enhancement is sensible and independent of UV physics.
 This removes the arbitrariness of choosing the cutoff, even if it is physical, and allows us to probe the small, but measurable, finite width effects.